aderusha/HASwitchPlate/Documentation/03_Electronics_Assembly.md

 ### Schematic for protoboard assembly

 This project was initially built on a [4x6 protoboard](https://www.amazon.com/gp/product/B06XTPGBS5) and the enclosure should still accommodate this approach if you have boards on hand.
-Note that this approach is probably dangerous as 120VAC and protoboards are often a bad mix.
+Note that this approach is probably dangerous as 120VAC and protoboards are a bad mix.

 The parts should be fit much as shown in the PCB images above.
 In my case the bottom-most row of 8 pins on the WeMos D1 mini [as shown in this image](https://raw.githubusercontent.com/aderusha/HASwitchPlate/master/Documentation/Images/Perfboard_Assembly_Parts_Installed.jpg) would not fit on the perforated area of the board, instead I soldered the pin header with the pins projecting upward from the board to attach wires above.
 It wasn't pretty, it's likely not safe, and you really should use the PCB.